An illustration of a woman caring with love to Soil and Soul Farm's garden full of produce.

 where we're going

-Through this work, Soil and Soul trains the next generation of Jewish farmers who embody the values of sustainable agriculture, environmental justice, and vibrant communal life.
+Through this work, Soil and Soul trains the next generation of farmers who embody the values of sustainable agriculture, environmental justice, and vibrant communal life.
 Our scalable model and tiered curriculum provide a replicable framework for Jewish agricultural education, designed for learners of all ages and backgrounds.